 The cost increases on account of costlier imports and other cost increases like diesel price increases, power cost etc. have not been adequately compensated by customers.
 On the other hand the competitive intensity of the market is forcing lower selling prices to gain new business.

 The extent of intense competition is not unique to India Nippon Electricals Ltd. In fact, almost all the auto-ancillary companies face such tough business situations of multiple suppliers competing to get the business from limited large automobile manufacturers who have very high negotiating power.
-In order to understand the business dynamics of auto-ancillary sector better, it is advised that an investor may read the analysis of the following companies operating in this sector:
+In order to understand the business dynamics of the auto ancillary sector better, it is advised that an investor may read the analysis of the following companies operating in this sector:

 - Analysis: Gandhi Special Tubes Ltd